Audio Inpainting: Revisited and Reweighted

 \subsection{Solving the analysis problem}

 For solving \eqref{eq:inpainting_ana_unconstrained}, we use the Chambolle--Pock (CP) algorithm \cite{ChambollePock2011:First-Order.Primal-Dual.Algorithm} with the assignment

-The difference from the synthesis variant is that the argument of $f_2$ is the coefficients of the signal after analysis by $\ana$.
-There is no explicit formula like \eqref{eq:proj} and therefore the DR algorithm is not applicable here.
+The difference from the synthesis variant is that the argument of $f_2$ is the vector of coefficients of the signal after analysis by $\ana$.
+There is no explicit formula like \eqref{eq:proj} in this case and therefore the DR algorithm is not applicable here.